parth-18-bansal/care-digital-ocean-tofu/docs_tofu.md

 ## step 8: Backend app
 - create the backend_app.tf
-- so in this file we will define backend app, in backend app we have four components: redis, celery-worker, celery-beat, dajango app. so here we will define four services in it.
+- so in this file we will define backend app, in backend app we have four components: redis, celery-worker, celery-beat, dajango app. so here we will define 2 services, 1 worker , 1 job in it.

 ```hcl
 resource "digitalocean_app" "backend_app" {